Introduction To Economics of Maize Cultivation / Maize Farming Project Report

 Land preparation and planting

 Preparing the soil properly and planting the material efficiently determines the crop yield.
 There are different ways for tillage and crop establishment as defined by the Resource Conservation Technology (RCT) such as zero tillage, minimum tillage, surface seeding, etc. The main aim of soil tillage practices is to improve the structure of the soil and reduce erosion by wind or water.
-First or primary tilling is done by mouldboard ploughs, disc/chisel ploughs, rippers etc. Secondary tillage implements include rotary tiller, tined cultivators, harrows etc. Maize seeds can be planted when the external conditions like soil, water, weather etc are favourable.
+First or primary tilling is done by mouldboard ploughs, disc/chisel ploughs, rippers, etc. Secondary tillage implements include rotary tiller, tined cultivators, harrows, etc. Maize seeds can be planted when external conditions like soil, water, weather, etc are favorable.
 The depth of planting maize seeds is 5 to 10 cm; shallow planting is done on heavy soil types.
 Wide rows of width 1.5 to 2.1 m are observed where medium rainfall is expected and soil erosion problems exist.
-Narrow rows of dimension 0.91 cm to 1 m are created in heavy rainfall regions.
+Narrow rows of dimensions 0.91 cm to 1 m are created in heavy rainfall regions.
 The possible seed rates and planting geometry for maize farming are:

 - Normal grain – 20 kgs/ha; 60 x 20 cm or 75 x 20 cm spacing; 83333 or 66666 plants per hectare.

 - Sweet corn – 8 kg/ha; 75 x 25 cm or 75 x 30 cm spacing; 53333 or 44444 plants per hectare.

 - Baby corn – 25 kgs/ha; 60 x 20 cm or 60 x 15 cm with 83333 or 111111 plants per ha.

 - Popcorn – 12 kg/ha; 60 x 20 cm spacing; accommodating 83333 plants per ha.